Non-intrusive implementation of a wide variety of Multiscale Finite Element Methods: Abstract definition of the MsFEM

 \subsection{The global problem}

 We can now define the multiscale trial and test spaces, respectively~$V_H^\varepsilon$ and~$V_{H,0}^\varepsilon$, as follows:

-Note that we only use~$V_{H,0}^\varepsilon$ in the present section, because~\eqref{eq:gen-pb} is posed with homogeneous Dirichlet conditions, but that the larger space~$V_H^\varepsilon$ is used for more general boundary conditions (see Sec.~\ref{sec:noni-gen-more}).
+We recall that we have assumed the first~$N_0$ basis functions of~$V_H$ to form a basis of~$V_{H,0}$ in Sec.~\ref{sec:msbasis}.
+Note that we only use~$V_{H,0}^\varepsilon$ in the present section, because~\eqref{eq:gen-pb} is posed with homogeneous Dirichlet boundary conditions, but that the larger space~$V_H^\varepsilon$ is useful for more general boundary conditions (see Sec.~\ref{sec:noni-gen-more}).
 Applying~\eqref{eq:MsFEM-Vxy}, we have the equivalent characterization in terms of the $\Pone$ space~$V_H$,

 \begin{definition} Let~$V_H$ be an underlying $\Pone$ space defined in Def.~\ref{def:underlying-space} with the associated \DOF~operator~$\Gamma$ from Def.~\ref{def:DOF} and Def.~\ref{def:DOF-os-lin}-\ref{def:DOF-os-cr}.
-Define for each mesh element~$K \in \mathcal{T}_H$ an oversampling patch (Def.~\ref{def:ospatch}), a sampling space and sampling form in accordance with Def.~\ref{def:sampling-space-OS-dofe}.
+Define for each mesh element~$K \in \mesh$ an oversampling patch (Def.~\ref{def:ospatch}), a sampling space and sampling form in accordance with Def.~\ref{def:sampling-space-OS-dofe}.
 Let the multiscale basis functions~$\phiEps{i}$ be given as in Def.~\ref{def:msbasis-OS}.
 Then a \textbf{Multiscale Finite Element Method} (MsFEM) for problem~\eqref{eq:gen-pb} is: find~$u^\varepsilon_H \in V_{H,0}^\varepsilon$ such that

 \end{definition}

 In the following lemma, we investigate the well-posedness of the MsFEM.

 \begin{lemma} Consider an MsFEM without oversampling, or an MsFEM with oversampling using \DOF-continuous basis functions (assuming the associated basis functions are well-defined).
 When~$a^\varepsilon$ satisfies~\eqref{eq:gen-pb-coer}, the MsFEM~\eqref{eq:gen-MsFEM-OS} has a unique solution. \end{lemma}